HomereAMK/Flat_oysters--public2/03_markdowns/Population_Structure1.md

 >-p is the number of populations you have.
 >-e is the population to exclude.

-We will try to get the number of SNPs
+We will try to get the number of SNPs for .25 .50 .66 of missing data percentage.